peter-dolkens/sensy-two/README.md

 This repository contains an example ESPHome component to interface with the Sensy-Two mmWave radar sensor.
-The implementation is derived from an Arduino example and parses the radar data stream to publish information about up to three detected targets.
+The implementation is derived from an Arduino example and parses the radar data stream to publish information about up to ten detected targets.

 ## Component

-`src/components/sensy_two/sensy_two_component.h` implements the parser and publishes sensor values for the position and velocity of the first three targets reported by the sensor.
+`src/components/sensy_two/sensy_two_component.h` implements the parser and publishes sensor values for the position and velocity of the first ten targets reported by the sensor.
 The component sends the initial configuration commands used in the Arduino sketch and then continuously reads the UART stream to decode TLV frames.